lmiller1990/vue-pdf-renderer-demo/ARTICLE.md

 const app = createApp(App).mount(root)
 ```

-Unlike building a DOM renderer, where all the build in node types have already been defined by a specification, there is no such thing for PDFs, so we will just define our own node types to model a PDF.
+Unlike a DOM renderer, where all the build in node types have already been defined by a the DOM specification, there is no such thing for PDFs.
+I decided to define my own node types to model a PDF.

 I also added `parent` and `children` keys to some of the nodes and elements.
 You will see why soon.